-Founded in 1989, Community Options is a national nonprofit with over forty offices in eleven states.
+Founded in 1989, Community Options is a national nonprofit with over 40 offices in 10 states.
 Our mission is to develop housing and employment for persons with developmental and intellectual disabilities.

 With a dedicated board and a staff in excess of 5,000 people, Community Options is funded primarily through federal, state, local and philanthropic investments.
 All stakeholders believe that every person regardless of the significance of their disabilities should have the opportunity to be employed and to live in local neighborhoods like any other American.
 In fact, Community Options provide services to more than 2,700 persons with disabilities, and many with very significant disabilities.